briancappello/flask-unchained/docs/tutorial/views_templates_and_static_assets.rst

            name = name or 'World'
            return self.render('hello', name=name)

 The ``param_converter`` converts arguments passed in via the query string to arguments that get passed to the decorated view function.
-It can make sure you get the right type via a callable, or as we'll cover later, it can even convert unique identifiers from the URL directly into database models.
+It can make sure you get the right type via a callable (like here), or as we'll cover later, it can even convert unique identifiers from the URL directly into database models.
 But that's getting ahead of ourselves.

 Now that we've added another view/route, our templates need some work again.
 Let's update the navbar, move our existing ``index.html`` template to ``hello.html`` (adding support for the ``name`` template context variable), and lastly add a new ``index.html`` template for the landing page.